c-mawn/genetic-inverse-kinematics/README.md

 ## Usage

-After insalling necessary packages, run the algorithm by using `python3 src/main.py` in the command line.
+After installing necessary packages, run the algorithm by using `python3 src/main.py` in the command line.

 To change parameters of the genetic algorithm, go to the bottom of `main.py` and alter the arguments passed into the `run_ga` function.